Mario Casas: 2011–present: Career expansion and further acclaim

 Since 2011, Casas has starred the Antena 3 series El barco (The Boat), he also starred in Tengo ganas de ti (I Want You), premiered in 2012.

 During the late 2013 and early 2014, he went to Colombia and Chile for his second film project in English called Los 33 (The 33) with Antonio Banderas and Juliette Binoche, a story based on the Chilean mining accident that occurred in 2010.
 In 2015, Mario also starred in two other films: the new Álex de la Iglesia comedy film My Great Night, and also in the romantic drama film Palm Trees in the Snow, where he reunited with the director of the films Three Meters Above The Sky and I Want You, Fernando Gonzalez Molina.
 In 2016, he performed in Oriol Paulo's mystery thriller film The Invisible Guest which became a commercial success, although the film had opened to mixed critical responses.
 The film grossed US$3.9 million in Spain and CN¥172.4 million in China.

 In 2018, Casas starred in The Photographer of Mauthausen which tells the story of Francisco Boix, a Spanish Republican photographer who was sent to the Mauthausen-Gusen concentration camp complex during World War II.
 Casas lost around 12 kilograms (26 pounds) to play Boix during his imprisonment.

 In October 2022, Casas began to shoot his debut as a feature film director, My Loneliness Has Wings, written alongside Deborah François and starring his brother Óscar.

+For his leading role playing a foreign man getting on in life in Utrecht in Away (2025), the directorial debut of his coach Gerard Oms, Casas landed another Goya nomination and won the Gaudí Award for Best Actor.

+In April 2026, his sophomore directorial effort A puño descubierto (starring Casas and his brother Óscar) began filming.
+Set against the backdrop of mixed martial arts, the story accounts "how two brothers relate to violence".